Author Guidelines

 Introduction or statement of the problem: This section should give the scientific reasons for doing the work and relate the work to previous knowledge and expected outcomes and impact.
 Only relevant literature should be cited.
 The introduction should, therefore, not be transformed into a literature review.

-Materials and Methods: This section should describe the materials and methods employed in the work in sufficient detail to enable a qualified reader to duplicate the work.
+Materials and Methods: This section should describe the materials and methods employed in the work in enough detail to enable a qualified reader to duplicate the work.
 Previously described methods should be cited and not elaborately described.
-Statistical methods of treatment should be mentioned if they have been used.
-If the work involved the use of human subjects, primates or the release of genetically modified organisms into the environment, it should be stated if ethical clearance from the appropriate authority has been obtained.
-The editor may request a copy of the clearance document or informed consent form for verification.
+Statistical methods of data treatment should be mentioned if they have been used.
+If the work involved the use of human subjects, primates, or the release of genetically modified organisms into the environment, it should be stated if ethical clearance from the appropriate authority was obtained.
+The editor may request a copy of the clearance document or an informed consent form for verification.

 References: